10 best hybrid vehicles in Australia

-Not only is the Volvo XC90 hybrid the only plug-in hybrid that offers seating for seven, it is also the quickest XC90 around, too.
+Not only is the Volvo XC90 hybrid the only plug-in hybrid that offers seating for seven, it is also the quickest XC90 around.

-It is truly versatile, packed to the rafters with Volvo’s life-saving active and passive safety technology and boast amazing levels of luxury.
-It is not a sports SUV like some in the BMW stable for example, but on the road it is supremely comfortable and effortless to drive.
+It is truly versatile, packed to the rafters with Volvo's life-saving active and passive safety technology and boasts amazing levels of luxury.
+It is not a sports SUV, like some in the BMW stable for example, but on the road it is supremely comfortable and effortless to drive.

-The switch between motors is unobtrusive, the car itself is smooth and quiet and remains agile despite the added weight of its batteries.
+The switch between motors is unobtrusive, the car itself is smooth and quiet and it remains agile, despite the added weight of its batteries.

 The 9.2kW Lithium-ion battery takes around 3.5 hours to charge at home, an hour less if you have a more powerful 16-amp charger installed.

 If you are looking for something a touch smaller, the XC60 R-Design Hybrid may be perfect for you.
 Prices start from $92,990.

 Mercedes-Benz C 350e PHEV

 |Torque||350Nm (petrol) 440Nm (electric)|